mobizt/FirebaseClient/README.md

 In case of ESP8266 that connected to external `PSRAM`, you have enough RAM for running many tasks concurrency, and you can run [Stream Concurentcy example](/examples/RealtimeDatabase/Async/StreamConcurentcy/StreamConcurentcy.ino) without memory problem.

 For how to use `PSRAM` in ESP32 and ESP8266 devices, see [Memory Options](#memory-options) section.

+In case using ESP8266 without `PSRAM` and you want to reduce the memory usage, you can use `WiFiClientSecure` or `ESP_SSLClient` with minimum receive and transmit buffer size setting: 1024 for receive buffer and 512 for transmit buffer.

+Note that, because the receive buffer size was set to minimum save value, 1024, the large server response may not be able to handle.

 - ### Async Client